St. Francis School

 Spanish

-Our sixth graders participate weekly in art, band and physical education taught by our specials teachers.
-They visit the computer lab and library once a week with their homeroom teachers.
-Many field trips, guest speakers and service opportunities also make up an important part of our sixth-grade year.
+Our sixth graders participate weekly in art, band, P.E., library, technology, drama, and Spanish classes, taught by our specials teachers.
+Field trips, guest speakers and service opportunities also make up an important part of our sixth-grade year.
+Every day, sixth graders enjoy a 25-minute outdoor recess time followed by a 20-minute lunch.
+Recess and lunch are supervised by parent helpers.

 Service and Leadership